Your Baby’s First Bedtime Routine

 As you can see, this bedtime routine has fairly undemanding steps that won’t lead you down the road to disaster.
 You can also begin teaching your baby to put herself to sleep by learning my “wake and sleep” technique.
 Be consistent with the routines, and your baby will be on a great path for good sleep!

-SNOO smart sleeper respond to your baby’s needs (just like a parent would) and automatically weans her off white nose and sound.
+SNOO Smart Sleeper responds to your baby’s needs (just like a parent would) and automatically weans her off white noise and sound.
 Learn more.